srijan-paul/blog/11ty/ave_intro.md

 with Typescript's type system.
 All compiling down to ES6 Javascript.

-## The problem with Plain Javascript.
+## The problem with plain Javascript.

 Lets first explore *why* the world needs another programming language when there are already so many.
 Here is something funny, copy paste the following code snippet in your browser's console (`F12`) and